murkenson/MlOps_ZoomCamp_2024/week_4/homework.md

 ## Submit the results

-* Submit your results here: TBA
+* Submit your results here: https://courses.datatalks.club/mlops-zoomcamp-2024/homework/hw4
 * It's possible that your answers won't match exactly.
 If it's the case, select the closest one.